 The UK concrete and cement industries have already worked hard to make significant strides in reducing carbon dioxide emissions and are committed to playing a vital role in meeting the UK’s ambition of net zero carbon by 2050.

 Cement, a key ingredient of concrete, in the UK produces less than 1.5 per cent of UK carbon emissions against an average of 7-8 per cent worldwide.

-In fact, the industry has reduced its carbon dioxide emissions from manufacturing by 30 per cent since 1990, and as a whole is decarbonising faster than the UK economy.
+The cement and concrete industry has delivered a 53% reduction in absolute carbon emissions since 1990 and is decarbonising faster than the UK economy.
 But we’re not complacent and know there’s still much more to do in the transition to net zero.

 Fuel use is the second largest emitting source in cement manufacture.
 Which is why it’s so exciting that the Department for Business, Energy and Industrial Strategy (BEIS) has awarded the Mineral Products Association (MPA) more than £6 million to carry out globally ground-breaking fuel switching trials into hydrogen, biomass and plasma technology and their potential to reduce the current reliance on fossil fuels.

 Cement manufacture is a fuel and electricity intensive process that requires very high temperatures (over 1,450ºC) to heat the raw materials – principally limestone and clay.
 During heating, the raw material mixture becomes molten and is then cooled to produce ‘clinker’, which is then ground with other materials such as gypsum to produce cement.

 UK cement manufacturers have already invested millions of pounds in fuel switching from coal and petcoke to the use of waste biomass and waste part-biomass fuels.
 But around 57 per cent of the heat needed to make clinker still comes from traditional fossil fuel energy sources such as coal.